psycopg/psycopg/README.rst

   .. __: https://www.psycopg.org/psycopg3/docs/advanced/pool.html

-You can create a local virtualenv and install there the packages `in development mode`__, together with their development and testing requirements::
+You can create a local virtualenv and install the packages `in development mode`__, together with their development and testing requirements::